JJBR13/Justin-Brown-milestone-project-one/README.md

 <h2 align="center"><img></h2>

-<h2 align="center"> DISCLAIMER: Luv 4-wheels is a finctional bussiness.
-This website for the developers portfolio and completions of Code Institutes course</h2>
+* DISCLAIMER: Luv 4-wheels is a finctional bussiness.
+This website for the developers portfolio and completions of Code Institutes course

 # Live Poject